autoplot/documentation/md/PNG_Walks.md

 scientist.

-Last, when PNGs were created with the Run Batch Tool, the tool embeds the name of the script and the arguments used.
-The Png Walk Tool will detect these and will offer to run the script.
+Last, when PNGs were created with the Run Batch Tool, the tool embeds the name of the script (using the ScriptURI value) and the arguments used.
+The Png Walk Tool will detect this and will offer to run the script.
 Be sure to review the script before executing the run, to avoid attacks or pranks when a script reference is embedded.